dudeperf3ct/dudeperf3ct.github.io/_posts/2018-12-02-Power-of-Visualizing-Convolution-Neural-Networks.md

 - Guided Backprop

 This method is lot like the one above with the only difference was how to handle the backpropagation of gradients through non-linear layers like ReLU.
 GuidedBackprop, suppressed the flow of gradients through neurons wherein either of input or incoming gradients were negative.
+Also, Guided Backpropagation visualizations were generally less noisy.
 The following illustrations explains clearly this phenomenon.

 guided_backprop.png